aws/aws-cdk/packages/@aws-cdk/aws-ivs-alpha/README.md

 });
 ```

-If you want to use RTMP ingest, set `ingestInsecure` property to `true`.
+If you want to use RTMP ingest, set `insecureIngest` property to `true`.
-By default, `ingestInsecure` is `false` which means using RTMPS ingest.
+By default, `insecureIngest` is `false` which means using RTMPS ingest.

 **⚠ Note:** RTMP ingest might result in reduced security for your streams.
 AWS recommends that you use RTMPS for ingest, unless you have specific and verified use cases.
 For more information, see [Encoder Settings](https://docs.aws.amazon.com/ivs/latest/LowLatencyUserGuide/streaming-config.html#streaming-config-settings).